Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at [Billplz Account Settings](https://www.billplz.com/enterprise/setting)

 == Changelog ==

+= 3.20.7 =
+* NEW: Alert will be given if Collection ID is not set
+* IMPROVED: Reduced Billplz API query for Production Mode

 = 3.20.6 =
 * FIX: Fixed broken Requery Tool